SimonSnider/RedPanda/README.md

 <t> PANDA Taint Modeling </t>

 # Quick Start Guide
+For full guides please refer to our user documentation found in the main directory.

 The PANDA Instruction Taint Analysis System (RED PANDA) can be installed and run under default settings by following the instructions below.
 * <a href="#installationSection">Installation</a>
 * <a href="#runningSection">Running the System</a>